arya-analytics/delta/docs/rfc/220517-cesium-segment-storage.md

 or removed from disk.

-Instead of writing a storage engine that can handle both metadata and segment data, Cesium proposes an alternative location of Segments on disk.
+Instead of writing a storage engine that can handle both metadata and segment data, Cesium proposes an alternative architecture that *extends* an existing key-value store.
+This store handles all metadata, and Cesium uses it to index the location of Segments on disk.

 This approach drastically simplifies Cesium's implementation, allowing it to make use of well-written iteration APIs